National Register of Historic Places listings in St. John the Baptist Parish, Louisiana

 This is a list of the National Register of Historic Places listings in St. John the Baptist Parish, Louisiana.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in St. John the Baptist Parish, Louisiana, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.
+The locations of National Register properties and districts are included, along with their corresponding latitude and longitude coordinates, which can be seen on the map below.

-There are 17 properties and districts listed on the National Register in the parish, including 2 National Historic Landmarks.
+There are 18 properties and districts listed on the National Register in the parish, including 2 National Historic Landmarks.